Key Stage Transfers (frequently asked questions)

 Unlike mainstream admission school places for children with an EHCP are confirmed as soon as we are able.
 This is done on a case by case basis.
 This means that some families are notified earlier than others.
 If you have not received notification of a confirmed place, it does not mean your child does not have a place as we will be confirming places and issuing final EHCP's right up to the 15 February deadline.
 We will also contact all families where a child does not have a named school place by 15 February.

-We have expanded or service to include a SEND Support Hub team which is in additional to our Contact Centre.
+We have expanded our service to include a SEND Support Hub team which is in additional to our Contact Centre.
 The Support Hub staff are calling all parents/carers where a place has not been named.
 Whilst Case Officers are working at pace to send final EHCP's before the 15 February they may not be available to take calls, however the Contact Centre staff are available to answer any queries you may have.

 The SEND guidance states that for the 15 February deadline an appropriate type of placement should be confirmed and ordinarily that will also state the name of the school.